Expertium/expertium.github.io/RedditBot.md

 ## Part Six: But What If I Need More Data?

-NLP models require a lot of data.
-At the time I only had around 650 posts scraped.
+NLP models require a lot of data, but at the time I only had around 650 posts scraped.

 But what if I need more data?